-The calibration provided by the $2^{-\Delta\Delta Cq}$ method subjects the constant K to cancellation.
-In practical terms, this demonstrates that the factors affecting Kbeen internally controlled.
-Also have important to note is that the calibration formula represents the number of target molecules as a normalised ratio relative to the calibrator.
+The calibration provided by the $2^-\Delta \Delta Cq$ method subjects the constant K to cancellation.
+In practical terms, demonstrates that the factors affecting Khave been internally controlled. important to note is that the calibration formula represents the number of target molecules as a normalised ratio relative to the calibrator.
 Under normal circumstances an arbitrary calibrator sample $(X{N,cb})$ is used.
 In more intuitive terms, this means that a normalised relative ratio of 1 is arbitrarily applied to the calibrator sample.
 A limitation stemming from this sort of analysis is that the specific normalised relative quantities (NRQs) are only relevant to the population of data from which the calibrator sample is derived.
-Though this does not preclude further analysis, proper experimental design will still yield meaningful results, the NRQs have limited relevance to the wider scientific community.
+Though this does not preclude further analysis, proper experimental design will still vield meaningful results, the NROs have limited relevance to the wider scientific community.

 In terms of speciation, these concerns can be obviated wholesale by the use of a nonSpeciation Parallel arbitrary calibrator sample, a known positive control.
 As discussed previously, when using two sets of primers and probe; one specific for the species of interest, another targeting a common DNA locus amongst meat (or fish), allows for a total DNA extract (from the species of interest) to be used as the calibrator sample.
 As total DNA is universally available through commercially available extraction procedures, the experimentally derived NRQs will be applicable on an interlaboratory basis.
 Furthermore, not only is the calibrator sample not experimentally arbitrary, but importantly, it is also not mathematically arbitrary.
-As one can assume that extracts of total DNA contain the target locus and the common DNA locus in a 1:1 ratio, applying the normalised relative ratio of 1 to total DNA is mathematically sound.
-Therefore, the derived NRQ will provide a true calibrated ratio of target-to-reference molecules for a particular sample.
-This ratio can be multiplied by 100 to achieve a speciation percentage (Equation 3):
+As one assume that extracts of total DNA contain the target locus and the common DNA locus in a 1:1 ratio, applying the normalised relative ratio of 1 to total DNA mathematically Therefore, sound. derived NRQ will provide a true calibrated ratio of target-to-reference molecules for a particular sample.
+This ratio can be multiplied by 100 to achieve a speciation percentage (Equation 3).

-$$\frac{X{N,q}}{X{N,cb}} = \frac{2^{-\Delta Cq,sample}}{2^{-\Delta Cq,calibrator}} = 2^{-\Delta \Delta C_q}$$
+$$\frac{X{N,q}}{X{N,cb}} = \frac{2^{-\Delta Cq, sample}}{2^{-\Delta Cq, calibrator}} = 2^{-\Delta \Delta C_q}$$

-- $-\Delta\Delta Cq = -(\Delta Cq, sample \Delta Cq, calibrator)$ - Assumption of K = 1 is internally controlled
+- $-\Delta\Delta$ Cq = $-(\Delta$ Cq,sample $\Delta$ Cq,calibrator) - Assumption of K = 1 is internally controlled